danielvalentin/pelican-htaccess-generator/README.md

 This is a small plugin for the [Pelican framework](https://getpelican.com), which generates a .htaccess file in your output folder, when Pelican generates the site.
+This is useful for removing the .html extension to get clean URLs.

 Currently it defaults to the plugin's .htaccess file, but